muon-data/muon/README.md

     a: 10
 ```

-For a **list of text**, values are separated by spaces, just like other lists.
+For a **list of text**, items are separated by spaces, just like other lists.
 If spaces are needed, a **text value separator** `:=` can be used to treat the
 entire value as a single text item.
-Also, the text append separator `:>` will
+The text append separator `:>` will also
 behave the same way.

 ```